voxpupuli/voxpupuli.github.io/_posts/2021-06-12-voxpupuli-migrating-from-freenode-to-libera.md

 migrated their channels to [Libera.chat][lb].
 Many freenode staff resigned and published resignation letters with background information.
 One from fuchs is available [here][fuchs], one from amdj can be found [here][amdj].
 Freenode published a [counterstatement][cs].
-Many former freenode staff member now operate Liberat.
+Many former freenode staff members now operate Libera.

 We as Vox Pupuli do not want to comment on the history between the former staff and the new owner.
 But as a consequence we will migrate our channels as well.